ogecko/alpaca-benro-polaris/docs/installation.md

 ### Troubleshooting
 If you don't see the `communications init... done` message then you may want to check the [Troubleshooting Guide](./troubleshooting.md) for steps to diagnose and fix any issues.

+### Updating the Driver
+To update the Alpaca Benro Polaris Driver to the latest version:
+1. Download the latest [Alpaca Benro Polaris zip file ](https://github.com/ogecko/alpaca-benro-polaris/archive/refs/heads/main.zip) from this Github repository.
+2. Stop the driver by selecting its Window and pressing Ctrl+C.
+3. Extract the files, overwriting the old files
+4. Restart the Driver.
+5. If you can complete steps 2-4 within a minute, you won't need to use the BP App to re-establish the Polaris Wifi.

 ### Installing the ASCOM Platform (OPTIONAL)
 ASCOM stands for Astronomy Common Object Model.
 It is a universal standard for Astronomy and used by many different applications and equipment manufacturers.
 The standard was modernised with a HTTP/REST API in 2018 under the ASCOM Alpaca initiative.
 This `Alpaca Benro Polaris Driver (ABP) commplies with the ASCOM ITelescopeV3 interface and provides an Alpaca ASCOM  REST API.